RiRi9527/MERN-EZCHECK-DEMO/README.md

    - Use Vite, React, TypeScript, and TailwindCSS/ShadCN/UI to build
    - Use react-big-calendar to create an effect similar to Google Calendar using third-party libraries
    - Use react-query to handle REST API CRUD operations, manage caching, and more
+   - Use TailwindCSS to handle responsive layouts to adapt to various screen sizes

    Backend: